 The SmartDedupe control path consists of the OneFS Web Management Interface (WebUI), command-line interface (CLI) and RESTful platform API, and is responsible for managing the configuration, scheduling, and control of the deduplication job.
 The job itself is a highly distributed background process that manages the orchestration of deduplication across all the nodes in the cluster.
 Job control encompasses file system scanning, detection, and sharing of matching data blocks, in concert with the Deduplication Engine.
-The Deduplication Infrastructure layer is the kernel module that performs the consolidation of shared data blocks into shadow stores, the file system containers that hold both physical data blocks and references, or pointers, to shared blocks.
+The Deduplication Infrastructure layer is the kernel module that performs the consolidation of shared data blocks and references, or pointers, to shared blocks.
 These elements are described in more detail below.

-Figure 22.
+Figure 21.
 OneFS SmartDedupe modular architecture